binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-1-intro.md

 As a quick aside, I would not recommend the freenode \#bash channel.
 It's not particularly friendly to newcomers to the language, and you're definitely in for at least one lecture on why you shouldn't be trying to do what you're trying to do with bash.

-Without condemning individuals, I have to say that channel is, on the whole, stuck on itself.
+I also would not recommend the Bashism wiki.
+It's full of good information tinged with inaccuracies, bad opinions and outright bad advice.
+Bash is better than they make it out to be, and you deserve better too.
+There's nothing there you can't find elsewhere.

 In general I would also say not to listen to anyone who tells you to not do this or that with bash.
-So long as you are trying to learn, no one should be warning you about how you will regret things or any other such BS.
+So long as you are trying to learn, no one should be warning you about how you will regret things or other such BS.

 To be fair, I agree that you shouldn't implement things in bash where it's unwarranted, such as complicated programs for your day-job, or when